jvansch1/ycharts-wiki/Pull-Request-Review-Checklist.md

     - Results should be pretty clear about whether it's working or not.
 Only have attractive selected?
 Should only see green in the results.

 ### Metric Filters
-These allow us to filter by an individual metric value, a range, etc.
-#### Things to Test
 1. Add a Metric Filter
     - Test all types: Between, less than, greater than etc.
     - Test the formula entry, calc selection, range data etc.